Nihal-Pandey-2302/StellarNFT-Ticketing/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for details.

 ### Acknowledgement
--Thank you to the Stellar Development Foundation for their resources and support.
+-Thank you to the Stellar Development Foundation for their resources and support.<br>
--Thank you to RiseIn team for this opportunity and their support.
+-Thank you to RiseIn team for this opportunity and their support.<br>
 -Special thanks to Abhinaw Kumar Sir for mentoring and support in this project.